Yasin-Fathollahi/crypton/readme.md

-# Next Crypton
+# Crypton

-Next Crypton is a modern cryptocurrency dashboard and information platform built with Next.js.
+Crypton is a modern cryptocurrency dashboard and information platform built with Next.js.
 It provides real-time market data, trending coins, and detailed analytics for a variety of cryptocurrencies.
 The project leverages the CoinGecko and Bitpin APIs to deliver up-to-date information and a seamless user experience.

 ## Features